DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ### System.String
 ## NOTES
 Integration of Microsoft Windows Store and Microsoft Edge are only applicable to Windows 10 Enterprise LTSC 2019.
+NetFx3 integration is only applicable if a Windows Installation Media ISO is used as the source image.
 Bootable ISO media creation is only applicable if a Windows Installation Media ISO is used as the source image.

 ## RELATED LINKS